Sandrakiptumm/dsc-phase-2-project-v2-3-Group-3/README.md

 5. evaluating the model
 From this we can see that due to Outliers,Nonlinear Relationships,Heteroscedasticity and overfitting our MSE and RMSE are high, we will build another model to remidy this factors.

+**Constraints and Considerations**

+<li> Data may contain anomalies or inconsistencies necessitating careful examination.
+<li> Time frame (May 2014 - May 2015) may not fully reflect current market dynamics.
+<li> Scope of data may not capture external factors such as interest rates or economic climate influencing property values.

 ## RECOMMENDATIONS
 From the 3 modules built we advise potential buyers or sellers to concider model 3 in determining the price of a house.
 We can also suggest that the factor affecting the price of a house most is square foot living but they should concider increasing the number of bathrooms during renovations for the case of the sellers.